Where to go in New Zealand on your first visit

 For hiking to the spectacular viewpoints of Aoraki, New Zealand’s highest peak

-A quick guide to Aoraki/Mount Cook
+How to visit Aoraki/Mount Cook

 • Aoraki is typically a stop on a road trip between Christchurch and Queenstown.
 From here, you can head to Wanaka for hiking, or Lake Tekapo for lake views, depending on which direction you’ve come from.